MetaTrader 5 & MetaTrader 4 · v1.63

 Very few boxes visibleNot enough history loadedScroll left on the chart to load more history bars.
 Increase InpHistoryDays if needed.

-Indicator not in NavigatorWrong folderEnsure the .ex5 file is in MQL5\Indicators\ or .ex4 is in MQL4\Indicators\.
-Right-click Indicators β†’ Refresh.
+Indicator not in NavigatorWrong folderEnsure the indicator file is in MQL5\Indicators\ (MT5) or MQL4\Indicators\ (MT4).
+Right-click Indicators → Refresh.

 Scanner loads some pairs but not allPairs not in Market WatchThe indicator auto-adds symbols via SymbolSelect(), but some brokers block this.
 Manually add missing pairs to your Market Watch first.